• Skip to primary navigation

 They can be stored in the freezer in a closed container for up to 1 month for easy meal prep.
 Just let it thaw overnight in the fridge or for a few hours on the counter at room temperature before eating.

 I truly hope you love this easy & fresh Spring Quinoa Pesto Bowl.
-It is truly one of my go vegan weeknight dinners and I love doubling the recipe so I have lunch for the entire week.
+It is truly one of my go-to vegan weeknight dinners and I love doubling the recipe so I have lunch for the entire week.
 Enjoy this fabulous veggie-filled recipe!

 -TSG